 Communication teachers and scholars have developed a definition of the field of communication to clarify it as a discipline for the public: "The field of communication focuses on how people use messages to generate meanings within and across various contexts, cultures, channels, and media.
 The field promotes the effective and ethical practice of human communication".

 This program is designed to develop a broad critical understanding of the cultural role of communication while developing practical skills in areas such as public relations, journalism, corporate communications and technical production.

 The career trajectory of people with a Communications degree appears to be focused around a few careers.
-The most common career that users with Communications degrees have experience in is Mail Superintendent, followed by Videographer, Television Talk Show Host, Extraction Worker, Music Publisher, Road Manager, Ship Loader, Gem Worker, Art Therapist, and Industrial Engineering Technician.
+The most common career that users with Communications degrees have experience in is Mail Superintendent, followed by Food Critic, Television Talk Show Host, Gem Worker, Ship Loader, Music Publisher, Road Manager, Extraction Worker, Food Product Development Technician, and Industrial Engineering Technician.

 |Career||% of graduates||% of population||Multiple|

 |Television Talk Show Host||4.4%||0.0%||1162.6×|

 Communications graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |25th (bottom earners)||-|